The Team Training

 The Experiences You’ll Have

-For the adult/teen Team Training class, simply attending most of three classes per week will keep you up with the team.
-Beyond that however, there is no limit to how you might participate.
-Lately our more senior members have been attending bi-weekly Zoom seminars with our instructors in Japan, and every year those who make the investment actually travel to Japan (and Russia!) to attend seminars and compete in tournaments.
+For the adult/teen Team Training class, three classes per week are supplemented by scheduled events meant to deepen your learning.
+Frankly, there is no limit to how you might participate.
+Lately our more senior members have been attending bi-monthly Zoom seminars with our instructors in Japan, once every quarter we have a all-day Saturday trainings that students from dojos in other cities (or countries!) often attend, and every year those who make the investment actually travel to Japan to attend seminars and compete in tournaments.
 Above, you can see team members practicing outdoors during the pandemic, and, at right, that’s us training under the awesome force of Crabtree Falls in North Carolina on a recent day trip to Grandfather Mountain.
 Sensei Ligo teaches . . .

-. . . groups in Central America and Washington, DC on a regular basis, and there are opportunities for joining combined special events with these other groups.
+. . . groups in Washington, DC, Costa Rica, and Honduras on a regular basis, and there are opportunities for joining combined special events with these other groups when they come to visit.

 We are members of two organizations, Kyokushin-kan, a Tokyo-based international karate organization chaired by Kancho Hatsuo Royama, and also Houshoukai, a sister organization chaired by Soke Hiroto Okazaki (who is also Kyokushin-kan’s technical director) which offers Iaido (Japanese sword), and a more concentrated exposure to Kobudo (Bo, Sai, Tonfa), Karate-do, and Jo-do (a “Jo” is a short staff used traditionally in Japan for defense against a sword).
 Along with Shihan Masuhide Ishijima, a key techncial instructor for both organizations, it is from these three instructors that we do most of our learning.
 Our recent Zoom seminars are with Soke Okazaki; on our previous trip to Japan we arranged private training with both Shihan Ishijima, and with Kancho Royama.
 Clearly there’s some cost involved, and this is not required, but the option is here if you choose to join.